vivianyyd/s4s/README.md

 This is the Synthesis4Synthesis (S4S) project.
-The proposal can be found in `proposal.pdf`.

 The ongoing writeup draft can be found in `s4s.pdf`.
-It was last updated Dec 15, 2021.
+It was last updated Dec 15, 2023.